Avantect Pancreatic Cancer Test

 Optimized performance in high-risk patients

-The Avantect test has been validated in patients at a high risk for developing pancreatic cancer, including those aged 50 and older who are newly diagnosed with type 2 diabetes.
+The Avantect test has been validated in patients at a high risk for developing pancreatic cancer, including those aged 50 and older who are newly diagnosed with type 2 diabetes and those with a genetic predisposition and/or family history of pancreatic cancer.
 The test’s performance has an overall sensitivity of 66.7% and specificity of 96.9%.3

 Clear, actionable information in every report